Buying a Home in Ohio

 - Can I get out of the contract if I don’t like any of the restrictions or rules?

 - What is an escrow and what will my closing costs be?

 - How do I find out about the condition of the property?

 - Do I have the right to inspect the property and what inspections should I have done?
 Can I get out of the contract if I don’t like the inspections?

 Contact our Experienced Real Estate Office Today

-At Williams, Kratcoski & Can LLC in Kent, Ohio, our attorneys will provide you with clear, plain English explanations of all of these issues and independent, knowledgeable advice.
+At Williams, Kratcoski, Griffin & Can, LLC in Kent, Ohio, our attorneys will provide you with clear, plain English explanations of all of these issues and independent, knowledgeable advice.